Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/COPT/bogale_copt_report.md

 **Which optimizations remain effective under -O3, and why?**

 The optimization that remained most effective under -O3 is the matrix multiplication loop reordering that i did.
-I believe compilers generally do not change the order of nested loops because doing so can break program correctness if memory aliasing is involved.
+I believe compilers generally do not change the order of nested loops because since doing so can break program correctness if memory aliasing is involved.
 By manually changing the loop order, I was able to achieve a major improvement that the compiler cannot safely infer on its own.